Download Catalog (PDF)

 DVD VHS

-After the Holocaust, men and women who either had nowhere else to go or were emotionally shattered by their experience ended up in a mental hospital in Israel where some of them spent up to 40 years.
-Many were abandoned by their families.
+After the Holocaust, survivors who had nowhere else to go or were emotionally shattered by their experiences ended up in a mental hospital in Israel.
+This moving documentary follows estranged daughters as they visit mothers they have not seen in decades.
 More

 Germany, 1985, 55 minutes, B&W